Getting to School

 PAUSD offers seats on its Routes J and Z buses to Los Altos Hills, Palo Alto Hills and Stanford high school students for a fee.
 Bus passes are sold on a first-come, first served basis.
-See routes or call 329-3982.
+Please call 329-3982 for route information.

 To help reduce school commute auto congestion and emissions, please choose alternatives like bicycling, walking or riding the bus as often as possible.
 When you must drive, Gunn encourages you to:

 - Share the ride.
 Carpooling helps to reduce congestion.
 New student drivers can carpool siblings if they have a note from their parents with them.

 - Plan time for your school commute so you won’t feel rushed.

 - Share the road safely by being alert and allowing space for people walking or biking around you.